Étienne Méhul

 Étienne Nicolas Méhul (/fr/; 22 June 1763 – 18 October 1817) was a French composer of the late classical and early romantic periods.
 He was known as "the most important opera composer in France during the Revolution".
 He was also the first composer to be called a "Romantic".
-He is known particularly for his operas, written in keeping with the reforms introduced by Christoph Willibald Gluck and Wolfgang Amadeus Mozart.
+He is known particularly for his operas, written in keeping with the reforms introduced by Gluck and Mozart.

 Life

 Méhul was born at Givet in Ardennes to Jean-François Méhul, a wine merchant, and his wife Marie-Cécile (née Keuly).
 His first music lessons came from a blind local organist.
 When he showed promise, he was sent to study with a German musician and organist, Wilhelm Hanser, at the monastery of Lavaldieu, a few miles from Givet.
 Here Méhul developed his lifelong love of flowers.

 In 1778 or 1779 he went to Paris and began to study with Jean-Frédéric Edelmann, a harpsichord player and friend of Méhul's idol Christoph Willibald Gluck.
 Méhul's first published composition was a book of piano pieces in 1783.
 He also arranged airs from popular operas and by the late 1780s he had begun to think about an operatic career for himself.

 In 1787, the writer Valadier offered Méhul one of his libretti, Cora, which had been rejected by Gluck in 1785.
 The Académie royale de musique (the Paris Opéra) put Méhul's work, under the title Alonzo et Cora, into rehearsal in June 1789.
 However, the rehearsals were abandoned on 8 August, probably because the Opéra had been suffering severe financial difficulties throughout the 1780s, and the opera was not premiered until 1791.
 In the meantime, Méhul found an ideal collaborator in the librettist François-Benoît Hoffman, who provided the words to the first of Méhul's operas to be performed, Euphrosine.
 Its premiere in 1790 was an immense success and marked the composer out as a new talent.
 It was also the start of his long relationship with the Comédie Italienne theatre (soon to be renamed the Opéra-Comique).

 In spite of the failure of Cora in 1791 and the banning of Adrien for political reasons the year after that, Méhul consolidated his reputation with works such as Stratonice and Mélidore et Phrosine.
 During the French Revolution, Méhul composed many patriotic songs and propaganda pieces, the most famous of which is the Chant du départ.
 Méhul was rewarded by becoming the first composer named to the newly founded Institut de France in 1795.
 He also held a post as one of the five inspectors of the Conservatoire de Paris.
 Méhul was on friendly terms with Napoleon and became one of the first Frenchmen to receive the Légion d'honneur.